developmentseed/moz-datapipeline/scripts/imgstats/README.md

 Currently only the maximum value is included in the output, although other stats could easily be added.

 ### Installing img-stats
 img-stats requires [python-rasterstats](https://github.com/perrygeo/python-rasterstats) and [pyproj](https://pypi.python.org/pypi/pyproj), along with the GDAL system library.
-These are all included in the Docker image in this repository, however it could be run separately using the Dockerfile in this directory, if desired.
+Build an image containing all the depdenencies with the Dockerfile in this directory.

 ```
 $ docker build . -t imgstats